 Your store name and domain name are different, though they may use the same name.
 Your domain name is what people type into the address bar to visit your online store.

 Your store name is what Shopify uses to create your account.
-If you use the Shopify subdomain, visitors will see it, but they won’t if you use your own domain.
+If you use the Shopify subdomain, visitors will see it, but they won’t if you use your own custom domain name.

 It’s standard practice to get these two names to line up, but sometimes that’s not possible.

 If you’re changing your store domain name, it’s more complex.
-You can’t change your myshopify.com sub-domain without creating a new account, but you can change the custom domain you use.
+You can’t change your myshopify.com sub-domain without creating a new account, but you can change the custom domain you use in your Shopify settings.

 If you want to use a different domain without changing the myshopify URL, follow these steps: